jayye999/group8a2.github.io/index.md

    Cybersecurity is consistently being challenged by hackers, data loss, privacy, risk management and changing cybersecurity strategies.
 The quantity of cyberattacks is not expected to diminish in the coming years.
 In addition, increased entry points for attacks, for example, with the intervention of the Internet of Things (IoT), increase the need to secure organizations and data frameworks.
    Perhaps the most dangerous component of cybersecurity is the developing idea of safety hazards.
 As new technologies arise, and as innovation is utilized in new or various manners, new assault roads are created.
 Staying aware of these successive changes and advances in attacks, as well as updating practices to protect against them, can be challenging.
 Issues incorporating guaranteeing all components of cybersecurity are safe, must continually update to secure against possible weaknesses.
 This can be particularly hard for more smaller companies without the staff or in-house assets.

+ ## WHAT IS THE LIKELY IMPACT?
+Cybersecurity is significant because it shields all classes of information from robbery and harm.
+This incorporates delicate information, personally identifiable information (PII), protected health information (PHI), individual data, protected innovation, information, and administrative and industry data frameworks.
+Without a network safety program, an association cannot safeguard itself against information break crusades, making it a powerful objective for cybercriminals.
+Some cybersecurity specialists concur with a report by Cybersecurity Ventures and anticipate that financial damages from cybercrime would reach $6 trillion before the end of this year.
+Industry studies show that cyberattacks are among the quickest developing crimes in the United States.
+Robert McKay who happens to be the senior vice-president of risk solutions at Neustar directly quotes that "Cybersecurity experts predict that in 2021 there will be a cyberattack incident every 11 seconds.
+This is nearly twice what it was in 2019 (every 19 seconds), and four times the rate five years ago (every 40 seconds in 2016)," (Germain, 2021).
+Cybersecurity will create more job opportunities as the digital world is huge and chances of security breach is high, hence, businesses will need someone to monitor and secure such frameworks.
+Government and big companies would be considered the most impacted with cybersecurity.

+ ## HOW WILL THIS AFFECT YOU?
+As mentioned previously, cybersecurity provides a secure network for users like us.
+I am always in fear that my bank details might get leaked or my social media account’s passwords might get hacked.
+But because of cybersecurity, I am not worried about all those as I am aware that my accounts are well secured.
+Same case with my parents.
+My father has multiple bank accounts and because of cybersecurity he is not worried about his accounts being exposed.
+Cyber attackers are not always after money.
+Digital assaults are getting more perplexing, and new trend hackers are utilizing the onion-layered assault, which includes making assaults utilizing various channels.
+While you might have the option to uncover one assault, there are different dangers in various and specialized regions, which you will most likely be unable to spot or manage successfully on the grounds that you are tied up battling fires somewhere else.
+For you to address these difficulties, you will require profound cybersecurity knowledge (How Does Cyber Security Work to Keep Us Safe?, 2021)Therefore, to protect my data, I gained cybersecurity knowledge to help me with:
+Securing my password
+Tips on how to build a reliable and robust password Securing my wireless network at your business or home Backing up my data

+   References
+Ecpi.edu.
+2021.
+How Does Cyber Security Work to Keep Us Safe?. [online] Available at: <https://www.ecpi.edu/blog/how-does-cyber-security-work-to-keep-us-safe> [Accessed 2 May 2021].
+Germain, J., 2021.
+The Future of Cybersecurity in 2021 and Beyond | Cybersecurity | TechNewsWorld. [online] Technewsworld.com.
+Available at: <https://www.technewsworld.com/story/87018.html> [Accessed 2 May 2021].
+Malvik, C., 2020.
+Everything You Need to Know About Becoming a Cyber Security Analyst. [online] Rasmussen.edu.
+Available at: <https://www.rasmussen.edu/degrees/technology/blog/becoming-cyber-security-analyst/#:~:text=Cyber%20security%20analysts%20(also%20called,systems%2C%20according%20to%20the%20BLS.&text=They%20keep%20constant%20tabs%20on,for%20any%20breaches%20in%20security.> [Accessed 1 May 2021].

+Shea, S., 2019.
+What is Cybersecurity?
+Everything You Need to Know. [online] SearchSecurity.
+Available at: <https://searchsecurity.techtarget.com/definition/cybersecurity#:~:text=Cybersecurity%20is%20the%20protection%20of,centers%20and%20other%20computerized%20systems.> [Accessed 2 May 2021].

 ## Blockchain and cryptocurrencies
 ### WHAT DOES IT DO?